Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Tracer diffusion under USF: Results for IMM

 As discussed in previous works \cite{G07,GT15}, the determination of the diffusion transport coefficients requires in general to numerically solve a set of differential equations.
 Thus, to get analytical forms for those coefficients, we restrict ourselves to linear deviations from the \emph{steady} USF state.
 In this case, since the contributions to the mass flux are already of first order in the deviations from this steady state, we have to compute $D_{ij}$, $D_{p,ij}$, and $D_{T,ij}$ to zero order in the deviations, namely, under steady state conditions.
-In this case, according to Eq.\eqref{4.10}, in the steady USF state $\partial_t^{(0)}p=\partial_t^{(0)}T=0$ which implies that $(2/dp)a P_{2,xy}^{(0)}+\zeta=0$.
+In this case, according to Eq.\eqref{4.10}, in the steady USF state $\partial_t^{(0)}p=\partial_t^{(0)}T=0$ which implies that $(2/dp)a P_{xy}^{(0)}+\zeta=0$.
 Therefore, taking into account the results \eqref{4.11}--\eqref{4.13}, the set of integral equations that the unknowns $\mathcal{X}\equiv \{ {\boldsymbol {\mathcal A}}_{1}$, ${\boldsymbol {\mathcal B}}_{1}, {\boldsymbol {\mathcal C}}_{1} \}$ obey in the steady state is

-It must be recalled that in Eqs.\ (\ref{4.14})--(\ref{4.16}) all the quantities are evaluated in the steady state.
+It must be recalled that in equations\ (\ref{4.14})--(\ref{4.16}) all the quantities are evaluated in the steady state.
+In particular, the expressions of $\zeta$ and $P_{2,xy}^{(0)}$ are given by equations \eqref{3.4.1} and \eqref{3.6}, respectively.
 Henceforth, the calculations will be restricted to this particular condition.
-Moreover, as expected the structure of the integral equations (\ref{4.14})--(\ref{4.15}) is similar to the one derived for IHS \cite{G07}, except by the replacement of the Boltzmann--Lorentz collision operators $J_{12}^\text{IMM}[\mathcal{X},f_2^{(0)}]$ and $J_{12}^\text{IMM}[f_1^{(0)},\mathcal{X}]$ by their corresponding IHS counterparts.